OpenAstronomy/openastronomy.github.io/gsoc/suborg_guidelines.md

 selection to the students before Google announces the selected students

 Note that OpenAstronomy usually assigns one slot for first year sub-orgs.
-That may change in a case-by-case basis, e.g., the sub-organisation already has experience with similar coding outreach programmes, such as [ESA-SOCIS][ESA-SOCIS].
+That may change in a case-by-case basis, e.g., the sub-organisation already participated in previous editions of the GSoC (either by itself or with another umbrella organization), or has experience with similar coding outreach programmes, such as [ESA-SOCIS][ESA-SOCIS].

 ### Evaluations